twitocode/Tantalum/content/University/Year 1/CS 1JC3/What is Computational Thinking.md

 - alan turning and alonzo church figured out that current computation has some problems
 	- They came out with problems that can not be solved - **a scientific fact**
 		- Halting problem
+- Wilhelm Leibniz and newton invented calculus - infitesimal calculus was the orignal name.
+They used infitesimalt to caluclate values.
+Now we use limits
 - semantics vs syntax in computing
 - semantics and syntax in real life
 	- macid